Binary Search in C++

 }

-The object was not found
+The number 4 was not found

-There is some nuance in what it means to be sorted.
+There is some nuance in what it means to be "sorted".
 We go into that and explain how to change that meaning, later in the lesson

 #include <algorithm>